-In fact, it’s a great idea to take vitamin C alongside your collagen supplementation in general.
+It’s a great idea to take vitamin C alongside your collagen supplement.
 That’s because vitamin C plays a major role in collagen synthesis.

 Citrus fruits like oranges and lemons are a great source of vitamin C, but you can also get it from leafy green vegetables, bell peppers, and strawberries.
 If you're not getting enough vitamin C from your diet, consider taking a supplement to make sure you're getting enough of it.

 Some collagen protein for athletes comes with caffeine added in.
-Why is this?
-The answer is simple.
 Caffeine is an incredibly effective supplement for performance enhancement, which makes caffeine and collagen a winning combination.

-Research shows that caffeine can enhance performance powerfully when it is used by people competing in high intensity activities and endurance events.
-Caffeine has also shown to be beneficial for athletes who lift weights, with the supplement shown to increase muscle strength after ingestion.
+Research shows that caffeine can enhance performance powerfully in high-intensity activities and endurance events.
+Caffeine has also been shown to be beneficial for athletes who lift weights, with the supplement shown to increase muscle strength after ingestion.